ivycoursera/TripItClone/README.md

-# Weather Journal Project
+# A travel app

 ## About

-This project showcases an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is a TripIt Clone that obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.

 ## Requirements